moonjrock/Ruby_U.S._Hairlines/README.md

-<h1>Welcome to the Hair Salon</h1>
+<h1>Welcome to U.S. Hairlines</h1>

-The Hair Salon is a simple application that helps a stylist keep track of their business.
+U.S. Hairlines is a simple application that helps a stylist keep track of their business.
 As a stylist, you're able to enter in your own name and create your list of clients.
 You're also able to edit or delete your name to start a fresh list of clients.